Lutheran School For The Deaf: History

-In 2012, the school obtained 2,960,000HKD from the Quality Education Fund to carry out the Sign Assisted Instruction Programme from February 2012 to January 2015.
-In 2015, the school obtained 2,430,000HKD from the fund to continue the programme from February 2015 to July 2017.
+In 2012, the school obtained HK$2.9 million from the Quality Education Fund to implement the Sign Assisted Instruction Programme from February 2012 to January 2015.
+In 2015, the school secured a further HK$2.4 million from the fund to continue the programme to July 2017.

-Starting from the 2018/19 academic year, the school became the only school for the deaf providing primary and secondary education due to the disestablishment of Chun Tok School.
+From the 2018/19 academic year, with the dissolution of Chun Tok School, Lutheran School For The Deaf became the sole provider of primary and secondary education in the territory.

-In January 2023, the school said that all students were required to learn the national anthem and planned to add a choral component to the song.
+In January 2023, the school announced that all students were required to learn the national anthem and that it planned to add a choral component to the song.

-Academic structure
+Curriculum

-Although the school is a special school, it follows the mainstream academic structure, providing six years of free primary education, four years of free junior secondary education, and three years of free senior secondary school.
+Lutheran School For The Deaf follows the mainstream academic structure, providing six years of free primary education, four years of free junior secondary education, and three years of free senior secondary school.
 Students enroll in the Hong Kong Diploma of Secondary Education on third grade of senior secondary education.
 Courses are taught by teachers that have been trained in special education.
 Both verbal and sign language instruction are used during lessons.

 Special education service

-Deaf students support service
+Deaf student support service

-The school has set up five centers located in Hong Kong Island, New Territories East, Kowloon, New Territories West, and Kwai Chung.
-They provide support services for deaf primary and secondary students in Hong Kong.
+The school operates five centres around Hong Kong: on Hong Kong Island and in eastern New Territories, Kowloon, western New Territories, and Kwai Chung.
+These provide support services for deaf primary and secondary students.

 Speech therapy service

-Speech therapy service includes assessment, treatment, and counseling service for parents and teachers.
+A speech therapy service includes assessment, treatment, and counselling services for parents and teachers.

 Hearing service

-Hearing services include hearing aid checking, cochlear implant checking, battery purchasing service, earmold checking, and hearing assessment.
+Hearing services include hearing aid checking, cochlear implant checking, battery purchasing service, earmould checking, and hearing assessment.

 Controversy

-The principal of the school, Xu Jiaen, is also an member of the executive committee of the Hong Kong Society for the Deaf (香港聾人福利促進會).
-There were deaf reporting there were three members in the committee violating the society constitution as their total term lengths are longer than the upper limit of 30 years, so they are not elected properly.
+The principal of the school, Xu Jiaen, is also a member of the executive committee of the Hong Kong Society for the Deaf (香港聾人福利促進會).
+There were deaf reporting there were three members in the committee violating the society constitution as their total term lengths are longer than the upper limit of 30 years, so they were not elected properly.
 They also said they were suppressed when questioning during member meetings.
 The society responded by saying that the society constitution did not impose restrictions on total term length so the members were elected properly, but did not elaborate much beyond that.